winny-/mcstat/README.md

 ![Screenshot of stat.php](https://i.imgur.com/Nc4yVOi.png)

 ### mcstat as a Program
-mcstat.php may be invoked as a program.
-Place it in your `$PATH` and make sure it's executable!
-It's very simple:
+`mcstat.php` may be invoked as a program.
+Because it's also a php library, it doesn't come with a shebang line.
+Install like this:

+    $ echo '#!/usr/bin/env php'|cat - mcstat.php > ~/bin/mcstat
+    $ chmod 755 ~/bin/mcstat

+It's very simple and gets the job done:

+    $ mcstat uberminecraft.com
     uberminecraft.com v1.7.4 2714/5000 131ms
     Uberminecraft Cloud | 22 Games
     1.7 Play Now!